BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Since I make levels mostly for one picture, I always use `Distant` one and then move it around to tune the lighting for my needs

 Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `"HDRi"` maps
 !!!
-If you have a lot of `LightProbes`, EACH `LightProbe` will render the map for EACH `LightingResources` in the trigger, so rendering will take some time !!!
+If you have a lot of `LightProbes`, *EACH* `LightProbe` will render the map for *EACH* `LightingResources` in the trigger, so rendering will take some time !!!
+You should mainly focus on 1-4 `LightingResources`, and when you are finished with the level, only then add additional `LightingResources`, and make the final render

 ### TileConstruction
 You build walls, roofs, floors, and other repetitve things with this thing